maskaravivek/maskaravivek/README.md

 ### Hi there 👋

-I recently completed my Masters in Computer Science from Arizona State University and am working as a Software Engineer at JP Morgan with the [Onyx](https://www.jpmorgan.com/onyx/index) team.
+I’m a Senior Software Engineer at Micromart, where I’ve been working since October 2025.
+Prior to Micromart, I was at Remitly, building the client-platform layer of the core app serving ~10 million customers globally.
+Before that, I was at JP Morgan, where I helped productionalize a blockchain-based internal intelligence platform, similar in concept to Etherscan.
 Prior to joining ASU, I worked as a Senior Software Engineer at [Zeta, Directi](https://zeta.tech/) with the Express payments division for over 3 years.

 **Things to checkout:**